 1. Be consistent and patient when coaching your sales reps.

-Schedule time on your calendar to coach your sales reps every week.
+As a new sales coach, schedule time on your calendar to develop your sales reps every week.
 People develop skills incrementally – consistent effort over time.
 Don’t allow any roadblocks to prevent you from coaching.

 2. Learn to say “No” to your sales reps.

-Coaching means helping your sales reps help themselves.
+Being a sales coach means helping your sales reps help themselves.
 Don’t do everything for them.
-If they want you to join them on every sales call to help them close the deal, say “no”.
+Once trained, if they want you to join them on every sales call to help them close the deal, say “no”.
 Your job is to help them close sales on their own.
 Of course you will help on difficult or complex sales.
 However, the day-to-day sales should be handled by your reps… without your involvement.

 3. Understand your sales reps’ personal motivation.

-Have you asked your sales reps what they really want?
-What motivates them?
-What are their aspirations?
-What do they think they need to do to attain them?
+As a sales coach, ask your sales reps what they really want: What motivates you?
+Tell me about your aspirations.
+What do you need from me to help you attain your goals?
 People do what they want to do – not need to do.
-Needs get fulfilled if their “wants” drive them.
+Needs get fulfilled if their wants drive them.